How to Build a Niche Website That Can Make $5000+ a Month

 How to Make Your Website Stand Out

-- Assignment: Consider ways that your website can stand out from the crowd
+So, your assignment for this section?
+Consider ways that your website can stand out from the crowd.

 Developing a Voice

-Again, this depends on your angle and brand of your website – they should align.
+You need to determine the tone and voice that will be used on your website.
+Will it be serious, humorous, or something in-between?
+Again, this depends on the angle and brand of your website – they should align.

 Some people spend much too long trying to come up with a good domain name.
 However, the reality is that just about anything will work.